Collection: Cookies & Cakes

 1. Prepare the non-stick baking tin, by base-lining with baking paper and lightly rubbing the inside with a little butter.

-4. In a bowl or container, weigh and thoroughly mix together the flour, cocoa, salt and xanthan gum (if required).
+3. In a bowl or container, weigh and thoroughly mix together the flour, cocoa, salt and xanthan gum.
 Set aside.

-5. In a small heat-proof bowl, melt the butter (in a microwave (covered), set to medium on 30 second bursts).
+4. In a small heat-proof bowl, melt the butter au baine marie.
 Set aside.

 You Might Also Enjoy These Recipes: